Melnea Cass Boulevard: Drug and homelessness issues

 Due to its concentration of service providers, the area around the "Mass and Cass" intersection has attracted a large number of people dealing with homelessness and drug addiction, especially after the closure of the treatment facility on Long Island.
 The effects on local residents and the city's attempts to deal with the problem have generated considerable controversy, with the reconstruction of the bridge to Long Island delayed by opposition from the city of Quincy.

 As of September 2021, there is a homeless community in the Melnea Cass Boulevard area, which has an area nicknamed "Methadone Mile" (after the opiate based drug used for treating opiate and opioid/heroin addiction).
 There were estimated to be over 100 residents in one concentration, mainly living in tents and structures.

-It was referenced by Fergie the Florist in The Town (2010 film) as being the location where Doug MacRay's mother took her own life while under the influence of drugs.
+It was referenced by Fergie the Florist in the 2010 film The Town as being the location where Doug MacRay's mother took her own life while under the influence of drugs.